THE TOWNSHIP OF MAHWAH

 ARTICLE XXV - DUES CHECK OFF

-B. Notwithstanding anything to the contrary in this Article, the Township shall have no obligation to make dues deductions until and unless it receives the signed authorization form from the employee in accordance with the Union Authorization Form.
+B. Notwithstanding anything to the contrary in this Article, the Township shall have no obligation to make dues deductions until and unless it receives the signed authorization from the employee in accordance with the Union Authorization Form.

 ARTICLE XXVI - MEETING ROOM